jinkala2019/AMZ-CONNECT-NOVA-SONIC-INTEGRATION/README.md

 1. Customer calls the Amazon Connect number
 2. Contact flow starts media streaming using KVS signaling channels
 3. Lambda function is invoked with Stream ARN, Contact ID, and Customer Phone Number
-4. Lambda starts a Fargate task with the WebRTC bridge (~30 seconds)
+4. Lambda starts an ECS EC2 task with the WebRTC bridge (~30 seconds)
-5. **Lambda terminates** - Fargate task handles entire call duration independently
+5. **Lambda terminates** - ECS EC2 task handles entire call duration independently
-6. Fargate task connects to KVS signaling channel using the Stream ARN
+6. ECS EC2 task connects to KVS signaling channel using the Stream ARN
 7. WebRTC connection is established between Amazon Connect and the bridge
 8. Audio is streamed from Amazon Connect to Nova Sonic via the bridge
 9. Nova Sonic processes the audio and responds
 10. Response is sent back to Amazon Connect through the WebRTC connection
 11. All interactions are logged with customer phone number, Contact ID, and stream ARN
-12. **Fargate task runs until call ends** (handles calls of any duration)
+12. **ECS EC2 task runs until call ends** (handles calls of any duration)

-> **Note**: This architecture handles long-running calls (>15 minutes) by using Lambda as a quick trigger and Fargate for the entire call duration.
+> **Note**: This architecture handles long-running calls (>15 minutes) by using Lambda as a quick trigger and ECS EC2 for the entire call duration.
+This provides better performance and control compared to Fargate.
 See [LONG_RUNNING_CALLS.md](LONG_RUNNING_CALLS.md) for details.

 #### Real-time Logging
 The system provides comprehensive logging for each call: